Stages

 #Simple line

-Lets open empty stage, add a slider with name y
+Lets open empty stage, add a slider with name y and line with name line to the stage.

 Nothing happens, that because we do not have any connections yet.
 Lets connect: